 Not everyone grows out of their spots.
 Some women’s skin only gets spotty later in life.
 This may be due to hormonal fluctuations.

-Research has shown that the best treatment for pimples is salicylic acid (BHA).
+Research has shown that the best treatment for breakouts is salicylic acid (BHA).
 Daily use of a product with a concentration of 2% BHA (which you leave on your skin) can work miracles.
-BHA has many positive properties: exfoliation, reducing redness, stimulating collagen production and mild treatment of the bacteria that cause pimples.
+BHA has many positive properties: exfoliation, reducing redness, stimulating collagen production and mild treatment of the bacteria that cause breakouts.

 Do you need help?
 Get in touch with our skincare experts for free and personal skincare advice.
 It's our mission to help you achieve your skincare goals!